-We have a partnership with Jim at Roto Rooter who is able to do the sewer scope the day of the inspection.
+We have a partnership with a third party sewer company who is able to do the sewer scope the day of the inspection.
 You’ll typically know the findings the same day, and also receive a video of the scope 24-48 hours later.
 You’ll know immediately of any blockage that would necessitate cleaning out of the sewer line which then can be discussed with your agent and added to the addendum for discussion with the seller.

 When you schedule a home inspection, simply ask for a sewer scope.
-For an additional $199 (discounted from the cost of a sewer scope on its own), you’ll get the convenience of a scope happening during your inspection.
+For an additional $220 you’ll get the convenience of a scope happening during your inspection.
 You’ll also have the peace of mind of knowing what shape your main sewer line is in.